Neogus/AI-Modeler-and-Trader/README.md

 1 - Introduction

 This repository contains a series of programs to train/test an LSTM neural network to predict price direction and use it to trade algorithmically.
-Inside the repository, there should be 6 files.
-"AI_Tuner.py", "AI_Modeler.py" and "AI_Trader.py" can be used to execute the correspondent tools while "AI_Config.py" contains the configuration of these tools.
+The folder "src"  contains the configuration files and the modules that will be called by the main.
+The main will ask us to select the model we would like to run (Tuner, Modeler, or Trader) while "AI_Config.py" contains the shared configuration of these tools.
 Lastly, AI_Func is a function library used by the scripts and c_config.py contains the API keys and Chat ID variable necessary to run the trader, send messages to a telegram chat, and place orders in the Binance exchange.
+Before executing the main make sure to set up the "AI_Config" file and keep it open for further changes.
-The Neural Network will input a number of features (OHLCV and a combination of technical indicators) to target the return.
+The Neural Network will input a number of features (OHLCV and a combination of technical indicators) to target the return and try to forecast price movement.

 2 - Tuner

-After adjusting the LSTM variables in AI_Config, this program will download a dataset from Binance exchange and tune the hyperparameters of the network based on the base OHLCV dataset and a fixed or random combination of indicators as features, defined in the list "arr_list" inside AI_Config.py.
+After adjusting the LSTM variables in AI_Config, this module will download a dataset from Binance exchange and tune the hyperparameters of the network based on the base OHLCV dataset and a fixed or random combination of indicators as features, defined in the list "arr_list" inside AI_Config.py.
-The program will output the results on the screen, showing the average accuracy obtained, hyperparameters and the tested combination.
+The program will output the results on the screen, showing the average accuracy obtained, hyperparameters, and the tested combination.
 The hyperparameters with the best result should be manually re-introduced in the default hyperparameter section in the "AI_Config" file along with the combination of indicators defined in the variable "arr_list".

 3 - Modeler